Café Veloce: 1978-1988 Moto Guzzi SP1000

 A former soldier brings a pair of pre-war Moto Guzzi GTS 500s back to the states, of which only 2,952 were made, along with a Parri sidecar.

 Al Zinn’s 1973 Moto Guzzi Eldorado

-A reader sends in his 1973 Moto Guzzi Eldorado after picking up the last issue.
+A reader sends in a photo of his 1973 Moto Guzzi Eldorado after picking up the last issue.

 Patrick Buss’ Moto Guzzi Eldorado